Bittersweet chocolate tart is a great holiday dessert. It’s rich and decadent, but it’s not overly sweet like desserts made with milk chocolate are.

-Speaking of the holidays (whew, get me off that rant), wouldn’t this tart be perfect at a get together?
-This was featured last month in Better Homes and Gardens magazine, along with a bunch of other beautiful pies.
+Speaking of the holidays (whew, get me off that rant), wouldn’t this bittersweet chocolate tart be perfect at a get together?
+This recipe was featured last month in Better Homes and Gardens magazine, along with a bunch of other beautiful pies.
 The photograph showed a clean and attractive tart and the ingredient list caught my eye as simple and delicious.

 - 3/4 cup (1-1/2 sticks) cold unsalted butter